codesprut/giftseeker/README.md

 The application located in the `src` directory which consist of three main folders.

-`app` - node.js files with main app features.
+`app` - node.js core with main app features.

 `electron` - serves as the app UI using the APIs provided by app modules.